 4. Forgetting the Beer

 Lots of liquor is great, but what about the beer!?
 As Ani Keshishian, Creative Director of Anoush Banquet Halls & Catering and L.A.
-Banquets, points out, a fully stocked bar with the full selection of liquor options and only two choices for beer isn't even a glass half full if your fiancé's college buddies are all beer drinkers and your new boss can't order his favorite brew.
+Banquets, points out, a fully stocked bar with the full selection of liquor options and only two choices for beer isn't even a glass half full if your guests are all beer drinkers and your new boss can't order his favorite brew.
 "Just because it's not a cocktail doesn't mean that it's not important."

 5. Getting Too Specialized

 For signature cocktails, Bittercube founders Nicholas Kosevich and Ira Koplowitz say simplicity is always best.
 "Each signature cocktail should be based in the classics, with enough of a twist to differentiate itself and create a unique experience for your guests."
-As for beer, offering a selection of just an IPA and a stout is too specialized, according to Josh Tart, Director of Catering at RiverPlace Hotel in Portland, OR.
+As for beer, offering a selection of just an IPA and a stout is too specialized, according to Josh Tart, Director of Catering at RiverPlace Hotel in Portland.
 "We're seeing more and more of this with the rising popularity of craft beer."
-Providing a broader variety of both beer and cocktails won't drive up the cost as many people think, he says, or tempt guests to overdrink.
+Providing a broader variety of both beer and cocktails won't drive up the cost as many people think or tempt guests to overdrink, he says.

-So many times, I see bars with a fantastic variety, but too few options for the non-drinker, notes wedding photographer Kate Lyon of Kate Marie Photography.
+So many times, I see bars with a fantastic variety, but too few options for the non-drinkers, notes wedding photographer Kate Lyon of Kate Marie Photography.
 "Make sure you have a variety of sodas, water, and coffee for later in the reception!"
+Your non-drinking guests would have more reason to stay to party if they don't feel left out.

 7. Ignoring the Bartender-Guest Ratio Suggestions